ashuc29/yousicianPlaybook/README.md

 -   **Song Discovery**: Browse a list of songs with infinite scrolling.
 -   **Favorites**: Mark and unmark songs as favorites.
 -   **Responsive UI**: A clean interface that works on different screen sizes.

-## New Features added
--   **Search**: Instantly search for songs by title, with an option to clear the search query.
+-   **Search**: Instantly search for songs by title.
--   **Level Filtering**: Filter songs by one or more difficulty levels (1-15), with an option to clear all selected filters.
+-   **Level Filtering**: Filter songs by one or more difficulty levels (1-15).

+## New Features

+-   **Ligt Mode/Dark Mode**: A button in the top-right corner toggles between   light and dark mode.
+-   **ClearAll for Search**: Clear Search: Instantly clear the search field with a single tap, improving usability for mobile users.
+-   **ClearAll for Filter**: Clear Search: Instantly clear the search field with a single tap.

 ## Tech Stack